paulmartinetti/twatch-take8/README.md

 <br>
 2. Open the folder and launch WakeupFromSensor2.ino in the Arduino IDE.
 <br>
-3. In config.h, to connect to wifi and check weather, replace the 4 placeholder variables with your info, see comments for details
+3. DETAILS here --> config.h, to connect to wifi and check weather, replace the 4 placeholder variables with your info, see comments for details
 <br>

 <p>